auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 This is a pretty serious attack against the conventional cryptographic properties of a generalized bcrypt.
-This informed these modifications in an attempt to avoid these issues, in particular by requiring that the substring of the `BcryptLongTag` that affects any given round is repeated verbatim in four different operations within that round.
+This informed these modifications in an attempt to avoid these issues, in particular by not allowing the `BcryptLongTag` to directly affect the first 32 bytes of the state, and by requiring that the substring that affects any given round is repeated verbatim in two XOR operations and two BLOWFISH-EXPAND operations within that round.

 Of course, the intended use of the `BcryptLongTag` salt is that it is to be chosen without looking at the incoming keys, which renders these concerns